Galfurian/cpptracer/README.md

 # CPPTracer [![Build Status](https://travis-ci.org/Galfurian/CPPTracer.svg?branch=master)](https://travis-ci.org/Galfurian/CPPTracer)

 The VariableTracer is a class which allows to generate vcd files from c++ variables.
-It may be of use for tracing variables during the simulation of both discrete and continuous time models.
+It can be of use for tracing variables during the simulation of both discrete and continuous time models.
 The tracer itself is pretty simple to use.

-Look at main.cpp for an example of usage.
+Have a look at the test code (inside tests) for an example of use.

 ## Structure
- - src     : Application sources.
+ - doc     : Documentation including auto-generated doxygen.
- - lib     : Support libraries for the application.
  - include : Application headers.
  - tests   : Sources for testing.
- - doc     : Documentation including auto-generated doxygen.